ccn-ccn/AeroCompanion/README.md

 **Track**: Automatically follow a moving object, such as a person or vehicle, based on real-time visual data.

-**Follow Route**: Pre-program a route using GPS for the drone to follow autonomously.
+**Go To Route**: Pre-program a route using GPS for the drone to follow autonomously.

-**Deliver Package**: Navigate to a specific location and release a payload.
+**Release Payload**: Navigate to a specific location and release a payload.

 **Return Home**: Command the drone to return to its launch point.